knative/release/README.md

 | [knative.dev/website](https://github.com/knative/website)   | N/A                                                                                                                                     | N/A                                                                                     | N/A                                                                                   |

 ## After the release

+Watch for the PR like [this one](https://github.com/knative/test-infra/pull/2670) to enable dot releases on the new releases and approve it.

 Send a PR like [this one](https://github.com/knative/community/pull/209) to grant ACLs for the next release leads, and to remove yourself from the rotation.